broskell/Notes/README.md

 less – opposite of more ;)
 locate - find files by name
-ln – Link one file/directory to another df – Report disk space strings - print the strings of printable characters in files. find – Search for files through a directory hierarchy chgrp – Change the group of a file or directory chmod – Change the permissions of a file or directory chown – Change the owner of a file or directory quota – display disk usage and limits du – Calculate used disk space
+ln – Link one file/directory to another find – Search for files through a directory hierarchy chgrp – Change the group of a file or directory chmod – Change the permissions of a file or directory chown – Change the owner of a file or directory

 echo – display line of text
 cat – Concatenate files to standard output